 This clause would help in providing cover against all the risks of damage to the goods.
 Insured while they are in transit either by railway or roadways.

 The inland marine insurance coverage is effective from the time the goods are ready to leave the warehouse or their place of storage.
-It would get terminated as soon as the delivery of the goods is made.
+It terminates immediately upon the delivery of the goods.
 In many cases, there could be deviations, forced discharge, or a delay in the delivery of the goods.
 But the inland transit cover would be active during such times as well.

 The termination of ITC A can occur in the case of the below-mentioned scenarios.